tfili001/interpreter/README.md

 # interpreter
-Very primitive interpreter for boredom and curiosity.
+Very primitive scripting interpreter for boredom and curiosity.